gatsbyjs/gatsby/docs/blog/2018-06-14-announcing-gatsby-v2-beta-launch/index.md

 - Hotter Hot Reloading

-  Previously, hot reload had been dependent on new webpack builds.
+  Previously, hot reloading of code and data had been dependent on new webpack builds.
 On larger sites, that could take ten or fifteen seconds -- more like lukewarm reloading, really.
-With [_ludicrous mode_](https://twitter.com/gatsbyjs/status/974507205121617920) we’ve decoupled webpack so that hot reloading is always instantaneous.
+With [_ludicrous mode_](https://twitter.com/gatsbyjs/status/974507205121617920) we’ve decoupled data updates from webpack so that updating your site's content is always instantaneous.

 - Upgraded Dependencies

-  These are the some of the least obvious but most important changes.
-Our dependency upgrades help us take advantage of hundreds of other engineers’ work across the incredible modern JS ecosystem.
+  Gatsby is built on top of amazing JavaScript libraries.
+In this beta we're delighted to ship the latest improvements from webpack, Babel, and React to you.

   Key upgrades include: